av3157/msds-capstone-kpmg/README.md

 ```

 Note:
-- Credentials for Neo4j are the same as those when connecting to your instance in the Neo4j console: https://console.neo4j.io/
-- To get an OpenAI API key, go to the following link, setup an account, and generate an API key: https://openai.com/blog/openai-api
+- The uri will be in this format `neo4j+s://ID.databases.neo4j.io` where you simply insert your Neo4j instance ID in the ID section.

-4. Running the Application
+6. Running the Application

 To run the StreamLit app locally, execute the following command which is essentially running the root file of our project (app.py): `streamlit run code/app.py`.